 What are the benefits of growing and cooking food at home?

-While it’s often convenient to have someone prepare what we eat, this approach toward sustenance ignores the palpable benefits of cooking, even growing, your own food.
 After years of dining on what others prepared for me, I discovered happiness in preparing my own meals and growing my own ingredients.

 Farming and cooking have many distinct benefits in our lives.
 But when done together, the rewards are bountiful.

 Growing your own food can help you develop a lifetime habit of eating better.

 It connects you to the world and how things grow and evolve, even how the environment impacts our food.
 Preparing your food gives you control of what’s on your plate.
 Both can be bonding experiences with your loved ones.

 Health benefits of gardening

 Gardening is good for your emotional health.
 Getting outdoors and connecting with nature calms your nerves and boosts your mood.
 That creates less stress, so it’s good for your heart and lowers your blood pressure.

 Three years ago, I took a farming course at Ohio State.
 I learned much from Mike Hogan, an agricultural and natural resources educator, who teaches people how to grow urban gardens.
 Afterward, I purchased some property near my home in Columbus’ Clintonville neighborhood and turned it into a community garden.

 We now farm about 2,500 square feet of garden.
 I manage about 80 varieties of herbs and vegetables.
 We have peppers, eggplants, tomatoes, squash, root vegetables, kale and many other things.
 We grow it all.